frcdesign/FRCDesign.org/docs/design-guide/stage1/1C-powerTransmissions.md

 <center><img src="\img\design-guide\stage1c\chain\chainAnimation.gif" style="width:40%"></center>
 <center>*A simple animation of chain and sprocket.
 Notice that the sprockets will spin in the same direction.*</center>

 In order to change the torque and speed from the input to the output, different sized sprockets must be used.
-The of the number of teeth of the sprockets determines how torque and speed are modified.
-Gear ratio is also used to express the ratio of sprocket teeth.
+The ratio between the number of teeth on each sprocket determines how torque and speed are modified.
+Gear ratio is used to express the ratio of sprocket teeth.
 Note that unlike gears, the two sprockets will spin the same direction.

 **Types of Chain**

-The two commonly used sizes of roller chain in FRC is #25 and #35, with 0.25" and 0.375" pitch respectively.
+The two commonly used sizes of roller chain in FRC is #25 and #35 chain, with 0.25" and 0.375" pitch respectively.
 For chain, the **pitch** is the length of each link.
 To calculate the pitch diameter, the following equation can be used:

 <center>**`PD = Pitch * (# of Teeth) / 3.14`**</center>

-A chain clearance diameter also exists to describe the diameter of the sprocket with the chain wrapped around it.
+Additionally, the **chain clearance diameter** describes the diameter of the sprocket with the chain wrapped around it.
 The following equation can be used:

 <center>**`Clearance Diameter = PD + Pitch`**</center>